 fsSelection bit he is talking about is the technical term for Use Typo Metrics.

 In any event, with the custom parameters listed above, you can override the automatic calculation and set the values manually.
 Let me show you the most popular strategies for manually setting your vertical metrics.
 First, two historical ways, the Adobe and Microsoft strategies.
 They are handy to know because you may have to make your font for a specific audience, i.e., either the Adobe-using DTP folks or the average Office users.
 Both crowds have come to expect certain behaviours from their (pre-installed) fonts.
 And if you cater to these audiences, it is probably best to simply make your font blend in.
 However, both of these strategies are kind of outdated because they both adhere to the UPM dogma.
 Therefore, especially if you cater to web usage, and/or if you need a good overall compromise for DTP and Office users, I recommend to employ the Webfont strategy described below.

 hhea values are synchronized with the

 With this strategy, the linegap tends towards the small end of the spectrum.
 So it may be a good idea to use this method if your font has a low x-height (below half UPM).
-Advantage: better synchronization of font display between Mac apps and layout apps (XPress, InDesign).
+Advantage: better synchronization of font display between Mac apps and layout apps (XPress, InDesign), and usually tight default leading.
 Disadvantages: differences between Mac and Win display; accents on caps may be cut off in office apps.